Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Constructing models for C n C

-While the sensitivity of CONUS is slightly diminished by this choice of $Y_n$, the CONUS detector is made of natural germanium, for which the proton-to-neutron ratio is $\sim 0.8$.
-Consequently, each of the five naturally-occurring germanium isotopes has nonzero charge under $U(1)_X$, so it is not possible to simultaneously provide relief from COHERENT constraints and limit the CONUS sensitivity.
-The 99\% CL sensitivity of CONUS is shown in dashed violet in Fig.~\ref{fig:bounds}.
-Evidently, CONUS will either detect sterile neutrinos interacting via gauged $U(1)_X$ or rule out this model under assumption of a vector-like interaction.
+While the sensitivity of COHERENT is slightly diminished for $Y_n = -0.65$, the CONUS detector is made of natural germanium, for which the proton-to-neutron ratio is $\sim 0.8$.
+Consequently, each of the five naturally-occurring germanium isotopes has nonzero charge under $U(1)_X$, so it is not possible to simultaneously provide relief from both Pb-n scattering and COHERENT constraints while also limiting the sensitivity of CONUS.
+The 99\% CL sensitivity of CONUS is shown in dashed violet in \cref{fig:bounds}.